 Step 2) Build the Trellis Wood Frame

 Using a saw, cut the wood 2x2s to the desired size.
 Most often, we don’t need to cut the two vertical sides at all.
 8 feet works perfectly for a 7 foot remesh panel.
+(Edit: See the newer extra-large trellis we created using two panels of remesh below!)

 Lay out the wood pieces on a flat work surface.
 Before attaching anything, I recommend to also lay the remesh sheet on top of the unassembled frame to see if any adjustments need to be made.
 If all is good, connect the corners of the wood frame either using decking screws or L-brackets.
 L-brackets are the most sturdy.
 If your wood wants to split, add small pilot holes first.